 Below you’ll find my video tasting going through each of the five toast levels after over 90 days of finishing with the toasted staves as well as almost three weeks without the toasted stave in the bottle at all.

 Now You Can Experiment

-The wood I will be selling is: open air seasoned 3.5 years, non-kiln dried, same ratio of wood surface area to liquid volume as a 53 gallon barrel, very low amount of end grain.
-Five step heat treating process that is similar to a medium toast.
+The wood I will be selling is: open-air seasoned 3.5 years, non-kiln dried, the same ratio of wood surface area to liquid volume as a 53-gallon barrel, very low amount of end grain.
+Five-step heat-treating process that is similar to a medium toast.